boyune01/Predicting-Solar-Spectra/README.md

 # SolarML

+**
+- What it does
+- sortware dependencies
+- Instructions on how to use the code
+- Examples --> how to work with package
+**

 ## Project Description
 This project is an analysis project that aims to study if it is possible to accurately predict the solar spectra given atmospheric parameters.